 It’s Okay To Improve Your Living

-The challenge is, many times we lose track of budgeting, saving, and investing for ourselves, family, and future.
-Instead, the material items and excitement of having money to do more is enticing.
+The challenge is, many times we lose track of budgeting, saving, and investing for ourselves, our family, and the future.
+Instead, the material items and excitement of having money to do more are enticing.

 And sure, the temporary happiness and euphoria you get with spending money on things you want is great, but in the end it’s just “stuff.”